 Ultimately, when you are deciding which to use it is really dependent on what you goals are and what compromises you are willing to make.
 And with all of the above information, you should be well armed to make that choice.

-MavSocial is the leading social media visual content management platform.
-Get our completely FREE Small Business Edition here.
+MavSocial is the leading social media management platform.
+Try it for FREE here.

 From MavSocial | Complete Social Media Visual Content Management & Publishing Software.